 Book pillows can be provided to add further protection to the documents that you intend on using.

-You will need to make sure that you have clean hands that are free of lotions and perfumes.
+Make sure that you haveclean hands that are free of lotions and perfumes.

-You may be required to use gloves for certain items.
+It may be a requirement to use gloves for certain items.

 This will help prevent oils or other residues on your hands from contaminating the documents.